Samuel Cook Edsall: Biography

 The son of James K. Edsall, Illinois Attorney General, and Caroline Florella More, Edsall graduated from Racine College, and after admission to the bar in 1882, initially followed his father's career, practicing law in Chicago.

 However, Edsall became increasingly drawn to spiritual matters.
 He attended Western Theological Seminary, was ordained deacon on December 23, 1888, and priest on June 2, 1889, by Bishop William Edward McLaren.
 He served as rector of St. Peter's church in Chicago for a decade.

 The 1898 General Convention chose Edsall as the Missionary Bishop of North Dakota and he was consecrated in Chicago on January 25, 1899.

-In June 6, 1901, he was elected Coadjutor Bishop of Minnesota, and upon the death of bishop Henry Whipple, he succeeded as diocesan.
+On June 6, 1901, he was elected Coadjutor Bishop of Minnesota, and upon the death of bishop Henry Whipple, he succeeded as diocesan.
 He was installed on October 3, 1901.
 He then moved to Minneapolis and made it the new headquarters of the Diocese of Minnesota.
 He served 16 years, dying in office and succeeded by his suffragan, Frank McElwain.